openwebdocs/owd-website/pages/content/posts/swag-at-tpac-anaheim.md

 In September, Open Web Docs attended [TPAC](https://www.w3.org/2024/09/TPAC/), the main annual meeting for the W3C.
 It's the first time we've been together for almost 2 years, and it was great to reconnect with each other and with many of our collaborators.
 We chaired a session about the activities of the [Security Web Application Guidelines Community Group (SWAG CG)](https://www.w3.org/community/swag/), and in this post we'd like to summarise some of the discussions that came out of this.

-The SWAG CG was formed in June 2024 and has been meeting weekly since then.
+The SWAG CG was formed by [Dan Appelquist](https://mastodon.social/@torgo) in June 2024 and has been meeting weekly since then.
 Its mission is:

 > To increase the overall security of web application development, thereby making the web a more secure platform for web users.
 It will accomplish this by writing security best practices for web developers and providing a platform for stakeholder collaboration.